sfc-gh-smaser/SnowpipeStreaming_AWS_Lambda/README.md

 - table
 - debug

+4. Set additional configuration settings
-5. Set Timeout to a larger value (start with at least 30 seconds)
+- Timeout to a larger value (start with at least 30 seconds)